satyaki4/satyaki4.github.io/markdown_generator/readme.md

-By the way you are on the wrong page.
-Since you already are on my webpage, please see my [**Research**](https://satyaki4.github.io/research/)!
+It is great that you're interested in my profile.
+Unfortunately, you are on the wrong page.
+Please click to see my here: [**Research**](https://satyaki4.github.io/research/)!